Duke in Aix-en-Provence

 Equivalent of French 203 and French 204 together.
 This course will build on your elementary-level French in an environment that will provide opportunities to put into practice the fundamentals of French language on a daily basis.
 In addition, through immersion in the target language culture, you will also have exposure to the history and arts of Aix and the surrounding area.

 Pre-requisite: French 102 or French 111 at Duke.
 In addition, you may apply to the program if you have achieved an SAT II score of 490-580 or an AP French Language and Culture score of 3.

-Each summer, program participants enjoy a full complement of excursions—both day trips and extended trips—all included in the cost of the program.
+Participants will enjoy an array of activities and excursions all included in the cost of the program.
 Excursions include transportation, guided tours, most meals, and lodging for overnight trips.
 Activities and excursion destinations and details are subject to change.